Nice to meet you.

 Data protection principles

-Data protection principles aid in preserving data and ensuring its accessibility at all times.
-It includes adopting data management and availability elements, operational data backup, and business continuity disaster recovery (BCDR).
+Data protection principles help preserve data and ensure its accessibility at all times.
+This includes adopting data management and availability elements, operational data backup, business continuity, and disaster recovery.

 The following are the key data management principles of data protection: